Last Updated: December 11, 2024

 That might sound as daunting as crossing the Cascades in winter, but our abundant resources and support services can make the journey of forming an LLC in Washington more like a leisurely stroll along the Puget Sound.
 This will allow you to focus on what truly motivates you: constructing and growing your business, watching it rise and thrive.

 Note: These directions apply to starting a domestic LLC in Washington.
-The formation steps and filing requirements for other entities, such as a foreign LLC or professional LLC (PLLC) may differ.
+We’ll also cover the essentials of forming a professional LLC (PLLC), an LLC organized by licensed professionals like dentists, medical doctors, and lawyers.
+The formation steps and filing requirements for other entities, such as a foreign LLC, may differ.

 1. Name your Washington LLC